 Prospective students should be prepared for the physical demands of entry-level technician positions.
 Typical industry requirements include passing a physical exam, which may entail lifting 50+ pounds, climbing ladders, and working in confined spaces or heights.
 Job applicants also may be required to pass a drug screen and eye exam, including the ability to distinguish between colors accurately.

 Students who complete the curriculum requirements receive a Program Certificate or Associate in Applied Science degree.

 A $100 deposit, required upon acceptance into the program, is applied toward tuition.
 Fee is non-refundable if you decide not to attend BSC.
 Students are required to take three weeks of classes in June (Introduction to Climbing Techniques and Introduction to Equipment Operations) before admittance to the program to increase familiarity and security in climbing poles.
-A doctor’s examination, drug test and clear driving record is required after acceptance into the program.
+A doctor’s examination, drug test, and clear driving record are required after acceptance into the program.
 Tools and supplies are estimated at $2,000.
 CLD fee is $2,000 for LNWK 113.
 Please see the lineworker webpage for current prices.